ulinnuhaha/NLP_Ladin/README.md

 SA.ipynb
 ```
 # Multiple-choice question answering (MCQA)
 The MCQA dataset consists of 764 entries (Italian and Ladin) with 3-5 choices.
-To perform this task, we utilize few-shot learning using Llama and m-BERT.
+To perform this task, we utilize few-shot learning using Llama, mBERT, XLM-RoBERTa, and mT5.

 To perform the classification task using LLM, please go to:
 ```